soumende1/BehavioralCloning/README.md

 * the images are resized to 66x200 (3 YUV channels) as per NVIDIA model
 * the images are normalized (image data divided by 127.5 and subtracted 1.0).
 As stated in the Model Architecture section, this is to avoid saturation and make gradients work better)

+# Model Training
+## Image Augumentation
+The following augumentation technique along with Python generator to generate unlimited number of images:

+Randomly choose right, left or center images.
+For left image, steering angle is adjusted by +0.2
+For right image, steering angle is adjusted by -0.2 Randomly flip image left/right
+Randomly translate image horizontally with steering angle adjustment (0.002 per pixel shift) Randomly translate image virtically
+Randomly added shadows
+Randomly altering image brightness (lighter or darker) Using the left/right images is useful to train the recovery driving scenario.
+The horizontal translation is useful for difficult curve handling (i.e. the one after the bridge).